-In addition, students with learning disabilities may be at higher risk of feeling isolated, especially if students are taught in separate classrooms, pulled out of the classroom for specialized instruction or services, or excluded from accelerated (AP) classes.
+In addition, students with learning disabilities may be at higher risk of feeling isolated, especially if students are tracked into separate classrooms or pulled out of the classroom for specialized instruction or services.

 Dahlin, K.I.E.
 (2010).
 Effects of working memory training on reading in children with special needs.
 Reading and Writing, 24(4), 479-491.